 The basis was my mother’s banana bread recipe.
 I substituted a cup of banana for a half a can of pumpkin.
 I added some nutmeg and cinnamon for spice, golden raisins for texture, and chopped hazelnuts for something different than the standard walnuts.
 Like it’s predecessor, this bread is great in the morning with a slab of butter or warmed in the microwave and served with a big ole scoop of vanilla ice cream.

-It smells wonderful while baking in the oven.
+This pumpkin loaf smells wonderful while baking in the oven.
 Just like fall.
 Maybe if I close my eyes and plug my ears, I can trick myself into believing cooler temps are here.
 It’s worth a try.

-Pumpkin Bread with Golden Raisins and Hazelnuts
+Pumpkin Loaf with Golden Raisins and Hazelnuts

 - 1 1/2 cups flour